-Step by step guide how to make a cheese and charcuterie board (platter) that’s both elegant and easy on the budget for any occasion.
+Follow this step by step guide to make a cheese and charcuterie board that’s both elegant and easy on the budget for any occasion.

 If you are planning a gathering for one or more, here’s a quick guide with plenty of tips and ideas how to make a cheese and charcuterie board with just a few simple ingredients and that’s easy on one’s budget.